neel04/my-website/content/projects/ASURA/index.md

 - At each iteration, the $W\_{\mathrm{proj}}$ and the `ABBA` adapters are unique, i.e., not shared across iterations.

-Thus, at inference we cannot compute more iterations than the network has seen during training; in practice this is acceptable, as the network cannot handle OOD iterations anyway.
+Thus, at inference we cannot compute more iterations than the network has seen during training; in practice, however, this is acceptable, as the network cannot handle OOD iterations anyway.
+Follow‑up work aims to address this limitation and allow UTs to extrapolate for OOD iteration counts.

+Additionally, because of the way we've built our accelerators, we benefit from batching - thus computing a static, pre-computed amount of iterations is more performant than resorting to `bsz=1`.
+HRM/TRM [^23] [^26] style models for instance adopt this for tackling the [ARC-AGI](https://arcprize.org/arc-agi) challenge.

+Still, we recognize that this is a limitation especially if we wish to achieve results in a similar vein to Geiping et al. [^13].
 Follow‑up work aims to address this limitation and allow UTs to extrapolate to OOD numbers of iterations.

 ## Future Ideas?